What is LIBOR?

 LIBOR is now being phased out

-The Alternative Reference Rate Committee (ARRC), a financial industry group, has recommended using the Secured Overnight Financing Rate (SOFR) to replace LIBOR.
+The Alternative Reference Rate Committee (ARRC), a financial industry group, has recommended using the Secured Overnight Financing Rate (SOFR) as well as CME Term SOFR as alternatives to LIBOR (albeit with certain product-specific limitations).
 It is important to note that the ARRC was convened by the Federal Reserve Board and the New York Fed specifically to help facilitate the U.S. transition away from LIBOR.
 Members include a mix of banks, accounting firms, legal firms and other industry representatives.

 We’ll be ready and keep you updated